High Protein Weight Loss Calculator

 What is the next step after I have my macros?

 Turn numbers into repeatable meals.
-Browse our high-protein meal plan catalog for structure, or use onboarding so AI Meal Planner can generate a week of recipes and a grocery list aligned with your calorie and protein targets.
+Browse our high-protein meal plan catalog for structure, or use onboarding to generate a personalized week of recipes and a grocery list aligned with your calorie and protein targets.

 Batch-cooking proteins (chicken, tofu, lentils) and keeping convenient options (Greek yogurt, cottage cheese, protein powder if appropriate) makes hitting your protein line realistic on busy days.